About pale skin

 Pale skin in children and teenagers is rarely anything to worry about.

-Light-skinned children can look pale in winter because they’re not getting enough sun or they’re feeling cold.
+Light-skinned children can look pale in winter because of reduced sun exposure or because they feel cold.

 In rare cases, pale skin can be a sign of anaemia, infections, breathing issues and other underlying medical conditions.